Vahor/SimpleSchematics/README.md

  - Command to convert worldEdit selection into schematic
  - Command to convert schematic into worldEdit clipboard
  - Auto import/remove schematics when file is imported
- - Add inventory to show currently selected schematics
  - TabComplete with lowercase support
  - /s posX => Item does posX+1
+ - Add Pagination
+ - Add an abstract class for common methods of SchematicInventory and SelectedSchematicInventory